Banco Desio offer for Popolare Spoleto wins commissioners backing

-MILAN, March 12 (Reuters) - Italian mid-sized lender Banco Desio said on Wednesday its offer to rescue Banca Popolare di Spoleto had won the backing from the commissioners running the troubled peer.
+MILAN (Reuters) - Italian mid-sized lender Banco Desio (DESI.MI) said on Wednesday its offer to rescue Banca Popolare di Spoleto (BPSP.MI) had won the backing from the commissioners running the troubled peer.

-Banco Desio said it was asked to get in touch with the commissioners to finalise the details of the takeover.
+Banco Desio said it was asked to get in touch with the commissioners to finalize the details of the takeover.

 Popolare Spoleto has been looking for a buyer after being put under special administration by the Bank of Italy last year following an inspection that showed “serious irregularities and large expected capital losses”.